Manufacturing execution system: Relationship with Level 0, 1, 2 systems

 Most MES systems include connectivity as part of their product offering.
 Direct communication of plant floor equipment data is established by connecting to the PLC.
 Often, plant floor data is first collected and diagnosed for real-time control in a DCS or SCADA system.
 In this case, the MES systems connect to these Level 2 systems for exchanging plant floor data.

-Until recently, the industry standard for plant floor connectivity has been OLE for Process Control (OPC), but it is now moving to OPC Unified Architecture (OPC-UA); meaning that OPC-UA compatible systems will not necessarily run only on Microsoft Windows environment, but can also run on Linux or other embedded systems, decreasing the cost of SCADA systems, and rendering them more open, with robust security.
+The industry standard for plant floor connectivity has evolved from OLE for Process Control (OPC) to OPC Unified Architecture (OPC-UA).
+Unlike its predecessor, OPC-UA is platform-independent, allowing it to run on Linux and embedded devices while offering robust security models.

+In modern Industry 4.0 architectures, MES connectivity often extends beyond the traditional hierarchy.
+Systems increasingly utilize IIoT protocols like MQTT (often with Sparkplug B) to transmit lightweight data to cloud-based analytics platforms, creating a hybrid architecture where OPC-UA handles complex machine data and MQTT handles rapid telemetry.